Meanwhile/Misc./README.md

 README.UncleZen-V.1.0 - A Readme for this .brn file that works in BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).

-Uncle Zen.brn - The original Turing test beating brain file that I wrote many years ago.
+Uncle Zen.brn - The original Turing test beating brain file for BeSam that I wrote many years ago.

 haikus - Several collected Haiku's that were once published on a wiki on the haiku-os.org website.